daniel-kashin/BatyaMessagingApp/README.md

 Technologies used
 -----------------
-Application is based on the Model-View-Presender architectural pattern and Retrofit REST library
+Application is based on the Model-View-Presender architectural pattern, Retrofit REST library and Support library (Android 4.4+)

 Samples